nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot11](../assets/images/lazyadmin/screenshot11.png)

-Nice!
-We got the password.
-The credentials of the administrator is **manager:Password123**
+Nice! `john` managed to crack the administrator's password.
+The credentials of the administrator is:

+> manager:Password123

+With this credentials, we can log into the administrator dashboard:

 ![screenshot12](../assets/images/lazyadmin/screenshot12.png)

 And we're in!

 My first thought was to try uploading a malicious file onto the webserver, considering that we had access to all of those directories that contains those files.
-I'll be using the **PHP reverse shell** script that I already have stored on my computer (courtesy of [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell)).
+I'll be using the PHP reverse shell script that I already have stored on my computer (courtesy of [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell)).

-Looking for a point where I could upload files, I came across the **POST > CREATE** buttons on the sidebar at the left of the dashboard.
-Clicking on them, I was brought to a form with an **Add File button**:
+Looking for a point where I could upload files, I came across the 'POST' > 'CREATE' buttons on the sidebar at the left of the dashboard.
+Clicking on them, I was brought to a form with an 'Add File' button:

 ![screenshot13](../assets/images/lazyadmin/screenshot13.png)

 I filled some dummy data into the fields of the form.
-When I clicked on the **Add File** button, I was brought to this screen:
+When I clicked on the 'Add File' button, I was brought to another form:

 ![screenshot14](../assets/images/lazyadmin/screenshot14.png)

 We have a field where we can upload our reverse shell script!
 We also seem to be able to create a new directory as well.
-Maybe our uploaded file will be placed in the new directory?
+Maybe our uploaded file will be placed in this new directory?
 Let's test this out.

 I uploaded the reverse shell file and created a new directory called **testDirectory**.

 There didn't seem to be any errors after creating the post, so now I needed to find where this testDirectory folder was on the webserver.
-Looking back at the results of Gobuster from earlier, I noticed another interesting sub-directory called **attachments**.
+Looking back at the results of Gobuster from earlier, I noticed another interesting sub-directory called **/attachments**.
 This could be where the uploaded files were:

 ![screenshot15](../assets/images/lazyadmin/screenshot15.png)

-Nice, we can see our created directory.
+Yep, we can see our created directory.

 However, I realized that there were no files inside it.
-My guess was that there were some **file upload restrictions** that had been enforced by the web server.
+My guess was that there were some file upload restrictions that had been enforced by the web server.
 It probably detected that the file I wanted to upload was a PHP file and blocked it.
 Looks like I'll need to find some way to bypass these restrictions.

 One way that I've learnt to do so is by simply changing the extension to a less common extension, such as **.phtml**.
-This works against file restrictions which work based on **blacklists**, as the developer might have forgotten to blacklist these uncommon extensions.
+This works against file restrictions which used blacklists, as the developer might have forgotten to blacklist these uncommon extensions.

-I changed the extension to **.phtml** and tried uploading to the same directory:
+I changed the extension to .phtml and tried uploading to the same directory:

 ![screenshot16](../assets/images/lazyadmin/screenshot16.png)

-The reverse shell script was successfully uploaded.
-I then listened for incoming connections using `netcat`:
+As we can see, the reverse shell script was successfully uploaded this time.

+I then used netcat to listen for incoming connections:

 ```
 nc -lvnp 1234
 ```

-With my netcat listener up and running, I then clicked on the uploaded file to force the web server to execute it.
+With my netcat listener up and running, I clicked on the uploaded file to force the web server to execute it.
 With that, I was able to gain access into the server:

 ![screenshot17](../assets/images/lazyadmin/screenshot17.png)

 Exploring the machine, I found another user called **itguy**.
-The **user.txt** file can be found in this user's **home** directory.
+The **user.txt** file can be found in this user's home directory.

 ---